Systemic diversification

 Systemic diversification - Management - Production -

 Welcome to my website.
 I am Lorena Junghans, an impact producer originally from Romania, now based in Berlin.
-I have a passion for intersectional approaches and work extensively in management and production with directors, musicians, companies, and cultural creators around the globe.

 Bio: